MichaelArestad/th_s/README.md

 `npm install`

-Then simply run `grunt` to start watching and compiling your CSS files.
+Then run `grunt` to start watching and compiling your CSS files.

 You may also have to install Sass.
 It's as easy as running `gem install sass`.